offbynull/learn/Math/input/input.md

 * `{kt} 2 \frac{9}{1000}` ↔ 2.009
 * `{kt} 7 \frac{9}{100}` ↔ 7.09
 * `{kt} 5 \frac{9}{10}` ↔ 5.9

-TODO: just like how pre 0s are meaningless for the whole number portions, post 0s are meaningless for the partial portion... these are called equivalent decimals e.g. 0.31 and 0.310 -- use fractions to conceptualize... writing 0s at the end doesn't change the value

-TODO: talk about terminating vs non-terminating decimals

-## Round

-TODO: chapter 5.1 -- e.g. round to the nearest tenth, round to the nearest hundredth, round to the tens, round to the hundreds

-## Addition

-TODO: show by converting to fractions

-TODO: show by using mixed numbers

-TODO: show using standard algorithm

-## Subtraction

-TODO: show by converting to fractions

-TODO: show by using mixed numbers

-TODO: show using standard algorithm

-## Multiplication

-TODO: show by converting to fractions

-TODO: show using standard algorithm

-## Division

-TODO: show by converting to fractions

-TODO: show using standard long division algorithm (only works if denominator is an integer) -- if not need to scale up e.g. 10/5.2 needs to be scaled to equiv frac of 100/52 and then perform using the standard long division algo

 # Irrational Number